The Camera-Ready Beauty Guide

 Cheeks

-blush can be either powder or cream formula
+Blush can be either powder or cream formula

-Use a soft pink or apricot tone
+Use a soft pink or apricot tone that complements your skin and outfit

 Apply lightly to the apples of your cheeks